3 startups that won hearts and investment rounds in 2021

 Freeletics, an AI-powered mobile fitness app, brought this idea forward.
 According to their CEO, Daniel Sobhani, the algorithm learns and picks an individual training program from 3.5 million options.

-However, you shouldn’t expect a drop in demand for “traditional” fitness services.
-For many users, a social aspect still means a lot, which calls for apps that connect clients and fitness trainers.
+However, you shouldn’t expect a drop in demand for “traditional” fitness services”, so fitness monitoring app development still can be a very lucrative venture For many users, a social aspect still means a lot, which calls for apps that connect clients and fitness trainers.
 We developed the MVP for such a project called FitnessApp.
 For more details, refer to the link below.

 4. Match-making app for finding a therapist